Garbaz/rpnfl/ideas.md

 An option would be to consider `()` and `{}` as equivalent, with the distinction being that the latter opens a new local scope inside it, whereas the former does not.
 If we then also permit for a scope to be named, we would have namespaces covered as well.
 Naming of scopes could perhaps be aligned or even joined with function syntax (?).

-_Question:_ Do we even need brackets that do not introduce a new local scope?
+问: Do we even need brackets that do not introduce a new local scope?
 Could we consider `()` as simply always introducing local scope, and leave `{}` for something else?

 ## Insert meta meaning into syntactic grammar